 His injury meant that he couldn’t feed on his dam and he would become a bottle baby.
 This was a good thing, as his dam didn’t seem to have much milk and he was a twin.
 It also made it easier to treat his injury with herbs.

 Observation is your best help in accessing an injury

 Sheep are prey animals and one of their survival skills is to be very quiet when in pain or injured.
 Goats are prey animals, too, but this is one area of difference between sheep and goats.
-If we hadn’t been paying attention we wouldn’t have noticed, by his behavior, that he was injured.
+If we hadn’t been paying attention we wouldn’t have noticed, by his behaviour, that he was injured.
 One minute he was under his dam feeding and the next minute he was quietly lying down, and quite subdued.
 He refused to stand on the broken leg.
-I discovered the break, while feeling up and down his leg to find out why he might not want to stand on it.
+I discovered the break while feeling up and down his leg to find out why he might not want to stand on it.
 Poor lamb.
-The break was a clean break, 1 1/2 inches below the knee, that allowed the bone to move at right angles to the itself.
+The break was a clean break, 1 1/2 inches below the knee, that allowed the bone to move at right angles to itself.
 Ouchy.

 The Intermediate Herbal Course

 I just started the Intermediate Herbal Course with the Herbal Academy of New England.
 I was on the very first unit, in fact.
-With that unit, a review of using herbs, came a “flip book” with lots of recipes for making tinctures, decoctions, and infusions – a treasury of herbal basics.
+With that unit, a review of using herbs came a “flip book” with lots of recipes for making tinctures, decoctions, and infusions – a treasury of herbal basics.
 While there wasn’t a specific recipe for healing broken legs in lambs, it encouraged me.